risawitama/verbose-potato/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What did the piece of bread say to the knife?
+Butter me up.